Chindeni Bush Camp

 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

-Call us on to start planning your vacation to Chindeni Bush Camp or take a look at our itineraries to Luangwa Valley
+Call us on to start planning your holiday to Chindeni Bush Camp or take a look at our itineraries to Luangwa Valley

 Chindeni Bush Camp, named after the Chindeni Hills, is a luxurious and stylish little camp, contemporary in design, and situated on the edge of the permanent Chayumba Lagoon.
 Expect serious walking in quiet areas, and exciting night game drives!